paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 ### Direct-then-drill

-This approach is somewhat at odds with the **direct** principle, which states to practice the skill directly, minimizing the difference between practice and application.
+Drilling is somewhat at odds with the **direct** principle, which states to practice the skill directly, minimizing the difference between practice and application.
 Drilling is still needed, because it is easier to improve a subskill when focusing on it, and in fact this might be needed to improve